ReaperMaga/virtual-windows-manager/README.md

     git clone https://github.com/reapermaga/virtual-windows-manager.git
     ```

-3. **Run**: Navigate to the cloned directory and use docker compose to start your app.
+3. **Edit environment variables**: Navigate to the cloned directory and edit the `docker-compose.yml` file to your needs
     ```bash
     cd virtual-windows-manager
+    ```

+4. **Run**: Use docker compose to start the app.

+    ```bash
     docker compose up -d
     ```

 ## Development

-This project uses go `1.21` <br />
-First of all download all necessary dependencies with `go mod download`

-To start working you need to fill up the `.env` file before starting.

-Now to run the dev mode, just simple use `air` in the root directory
+If someone is interested in contributing please create an issue and tell me if you need a documentation.

 ## Contributing